The world of music appreciation textbooks is

 • a free downloadable APP allows for quick connections to any of the online elements

-• a visually appealing Blackboard Learning System cartridge provides examination pools for instructors and study guides for students
+• a common course cartridge compatible with a wide variety of learning management systems containing examination pools for instructors and study materials for students

 • this textbook and all associated materials will be made available on a unique subscription basis to institutions and individuals alike